Iran Launches Cyber Attacks on Israeli Water Facilities

 How to Prevent Similar Hacking Attempts:

-• Getting OT network monitoring is free during the coronavirus crisis, and it provides immediate results of protection and risk reduction.
+- Getting OT network monitoring is free during the coronavirus crisis, providing immediate results of protection and risk reduction.

 In order to be able to properly manage the risk levels and be in control during potential incidents, it is recommended for organizations to implement the following organizational practices: